Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 Little Walnut (Juglans microcarpa)

 Also called the Texas black walnut, this small walnut species is a large tree-like shrub.
 The Texas walnut tree grows to between 10 and 30 ft.
 (3 – 9 m) tall.
 The sun-loving walnut shrub grows in zones 7 – 9.
-However, its timber and fruit are insignificant and are of little use.
+However, its timber and fruit are insignificant and of little use.

 Walnut tree bark: The little walnut tree has gray to dark brown bark with deep furrows in indistinct patterns.